lubuntu-team/manual/source/1/1.3/installation.rst

 Starting the installer
 ----------------------

 At the start of the boot process a grub splash screen will be shown.
-To install select :menuselection:`Lubuntu`.
+To install select :menuselection:`Try or Install Lubuntu`.
 If Lubuntu has a problem with your graphics card like newer nvidia cards select :menuselection:`Lubuntu (safe graphics)`.
 To test your ram select :menuselection:`Test memory`.

 .. image::  grubsplash.png